sanlocoz/structural-modeling/README.md

 The objective of the program is to automate modeling process of 3D simple space frame and their section properties.
 - Geometry properties <br>
 The parameter for geometry is given in `GEOMETRI` sheet in the Excel.
+It consists of the configuration in x, y, and z axis, dimensions and number of members in each direction.
-This is the list of the parameter:
+This is the list of the parameter: <br>
-`Jumlah Lantai` = `Number of story`
+`Jumlah Lantai` = Number of story <br>
-Tinggi Lantai Tipikal
-Tinggi Lantai Bawah
+`Tinggi Lantai Tipikal` = Typical story height (2nd and upper story height) <br>
+`Tinggi Lantai Bawah` = First floor story height <br>
-Jumlah Bentang X
-Jumlah Bentang Y
+Jumlah Bentang X = Number of spans in X direction Jumlah Bentang Y
 Bentang X
 Bentang Y

-It consists of the configuration in x, y, and z axis, dimensions and number of members in each direction.

 - Material properties